vijeth11/FashionPlaza/README.md

 docker run --rm --name FashionPlaza -it e-commerceclothwebsite_web /bin/bash -> get interactive bash terminal for the image

+## Notes

+Docker Compose relies on the files present in the local file to run container even though it builds an image using docker file

+Docker file upon building creates a new copy of files in its storage and all read and write will happen to the docker storage but it will not update the local files

+Containers run using docker compose depends on local file to start initially but will not read or write to it
 # Docker Reference Website

 https://pythonspeed.com/articles/docker-connection-refused/ -> regarding network connection